ndf-zz/fletchck/README.md

 # fletchck

-Fletchck is a self-contained service monitor.
+Fletchck is a self-contained network service monitor.
-It provides a suite of simple internet service probes called "checks", with flexible scheduling provided by [APScheduler](https://apscheduler.readthedocs.io/en/master/).
+It provides a suite of simple internet service checks with flexible scheduling provided by [APScheduler](https://apscheduler.readthedocs.io/en/master/).
 Service checks trigger notification actions as they transition from pass to fail or vice-versa.